disastrid/instruments_lab/docs/_posts/2026-02-25-make-the-band-april-2026.markdown

 Participants will be introduced to unconventional design approaches like absurd making and bodystorming, and get hands-on experience with the Bela platform — a maker tool designed specifically for building interactive musical instruments.
 No prior experience with electronics or prototyping is needed.
 Participants collectively sketch, build, and play, culminating in a short gig where newly prototyped instruments are presented.

-Beyond making, the workshop is a chance to collaborate with musicians, artists, researchers, and makers, learn from a group of experienced mentors, and leave with new skills, new ideas, and — hopefully — a prototype to take home.
+Beyond making, the workshop is a chance to collaborate with musicians, artists, researchers, and makers, learn from a group of experienced mentors, and leave with new skills, new ideas, and new friends.

 ___